-- Goal 1: Equip students to pursue the teaching profession as servants of Christ. - Objective 1.1: Graduates reflect the person and work of Jesus Christ, the Master Teacher, as they demonstrate the dispositions found in 2 Peter 1:5-8. - Objective 1.2: Graduates visualize teaching as a Christian profession through which they minister to children and their families. - Goal 2: Equip students with professional skills in education. - Objective 2.1: Graduates effectively communicate from a Christian worldview. - Objective 2.2: Graduates appreciate and integrate global and multicultural perspectives. - Objective 2.3: Graduates develop and implement a Christian system of discipline and classroom management appropriate to the ESL classroom. - Objective 2.4: Graduates understand and apply principles of human development within the ESL classroom. - Objective 2.5: Graduates demonstrate the technical skills required for competent classroom instruction.
+- Goal 1: Equip students to pursue the teaching profession as servants of Christ. - Objective 1.1: Demonstrate the attitude of Jesus in their ethical and moral attitudes and actions as they work with all children. - Objective 1.2: Students would specifically develop the dispositions of faith, goodness, knowledge, self-control, perseverance, godliness, kindness and love. - Goal 2: Equip students with professional skills for teaching in the ESL classrooms. - Objective 2.1: Integrate methodologies and content into teaching. - Objective 2.2: Develop multicultural, and diversity competencies. - Objective 2.3: Develop and implement an effective system of discipline and classroom management based on a Christian Philosophical foundation.

-- Objective 2.6: Graduates understand the factors that influence the school's curriculum and philosophy. - Objective 2.7: Graduates demonstrate a professional concern for the improvement of education. - Objective 2.8: Graduates utilize holistic strategies, methods, assessment, and reflection appropriate for the ESL classroom. - Objective 2.9: Graduates integrate knowledge and skills from the various fields of learning, including content and methodology. - Objective 2.10: Graduates meet the standards required for licensure in English as a Second Language.
+- Objective 2.4: Understand and apply of principles of human development with a holistic view of the child to the classroom. - Objective 2.5: Demonstrate technological and technical skills required for competent classroom instruction. - Objective 2.6: Develop a professional concern for lifelong learning and educational improvement.